Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Optimal tree-depth of a matrix

 We are now ready to prove Theorem~\ref{thm:equal}.

-\begin{proof}[Proof of Theorem~\ref{thm:equal}] Let $\td_D^*(A)$ be the smallest dual tree-depth of a matrix that is row-equivalent to $A$.
+\begin{proof}[Proof of Theorem~\ref{thm:equal}] Let~$\td_D^*(A)$ be the smallest dual tree-depth of a matrix that is row-equivalent to~$A$.
 By Proposition~\ref{prop:bdtd}, it holds that $\bd(A)\le\td_D^*(A)$.
 We now prove the other inequality.
+We can assume without loss of generality that the rank of~$A$ is equal to the number of its rows; if this is not the case, we can apply the following arguments to the matrix~$A$ restricted to a maximal linearly independent set of rows and then use row operations to make all entries of the remaining rows to be equal to zero.
+Since rows with all entries equal to zero correspond to isolated vertices in the dual graph, their presence does not affect the dual tree-depth of the matrix.

-Let $M$ be the vector matroid formed by the columns of $A$.
-By Theorem~\ref{thm:extended}, the matroid $M$ has an extended depth-decomposition $(T,f,g)$ with depth $\bd(A)=\bd(M)$.
-Let $A'$ be the matrix from the statement of Theorem~\ref{thm:bdbasis}.
-Note that $A'=B^{-1}A$ where $B$ is the $m\times m$ matrix such that the columns of $B$ are the vectors $w_1,\ldots,w_m$ from the statement of Theorem~\ref{thm:bdbasis}.
-In particular, $A'$ is row-equivalent to $A$.
-Since $\td_D(A')$ is at most the depth of $T$, it follows that $\td_D^*(A)\le\bd(A)$. \end{proof}
+Let~$M$ be the vector matroid formed by the columns of~$A$.
+By Theorem~\ref{thm:extended}, the matroid~$M$ has an extended depth-decomposition~$(T,f,g)$ with depth~$\bd(A)=\bd(M)$.
+Let~$A'$ be the matrix from the statement of Theorem~\ref{thm:bdbasis}.
+Note that $A'=B^{-1}A$ where~$B$ is the~$m\times m$ matrix such that the columns of~$B$ are the vectors~$w_1,\ldots,w_m$ from the statement of Theorem~\ref{thm:bdbasis}.
+In particular, $A'$ is row-equivalent to~$A$ since~$\{w_1,\ldots,w_m\}$ is a basis.
+As~$\td_D(A')$ is at most the depth of~$T$, which is~$\bd(A)$, it follows that $\td_D^*(A)\le\bd(A)$. \end{proof}